Gagan5278/UnsplashImageLoader/README.md

 ### API KEY
  Create an account under [unsplash.com](https://unsplash.com) and generate a new API Key on https://unsplash.com/oauth/applications

- Open APIKey.swift file and add you API key
+ Open APIKey.swift file and add your API key

 ## SCREENS